-It is often advisable for a Board to retain an independent appraiser of fair market value in the period leading up to the IPO, although such determinations are not binding on the SEC.
+It is often advisable for a board to retain an independent appraiser of fair market value in the period leading up to the IPO, although such determinations are not binding on the SEC.
 These valuations may also reduce the risk of adverse tax consequences associated with cheap stock such as the potential tax penalties that may be asserted for below market grants under Section 409A of the Code.
 Over the years, the SEC has taken a stricter approach to cheap stock issues and has begun to reject many justifications for a company's historical differentials in prices for its common stock and preferred stock.
 Particular attention must be paid to valuations of the common stock during the last 12 to 18 months prior to the expected date of the company's IPO.
 During this final period, the grant price should gradually rise to approach the expected IPO price, reflecting a presumably increasing likelihood that the IPO will occur.
-It is therefore important for late-stage private companies to consult closely with their auditors, counsel and, in the leadup to an IPO, their underwriters concerning the likely accounting consequences of proposed option grants and how any cheap stock charges might affect a company's public market capitalization and the offering process.
-The public markets have come to expect these non-cash compensation charges and may be willing to analyze the company's operating results independently of these charges.
-As the pricing of employee stock options becomes more in line with the valuation concepts articulated in the Section 409A regulations, the likelihood that the SEC will have support for continuing to require the imposition of cheap stock charges should be reduced, as the stock valuations should become more supportable by an independent valuation under the Section 409A regulations done prior to an IPO.
-However, given that the final Section 409A regulations were only recently issued, this remains to be seen.
+It is therefore important for late-stage private companies to consult closely with their auditors, counsel and, in the lead up to an IPO, their underwriters concerning the likely accounting consequences of proposed option grants and how any cheap stock charges might affect a company's public market capitalization and the offering process.